Action for Change

 We’re creating the UK’s largest girl-led advocacy network, through a series of exciting inspiration weekends and ongoing support from our amazing Action for Change Network Coordinators.
 Each Country and Region is taking part – and hundreds of girls are already on board.

+In 2018 we're rolling out Action for Change in Wales, Ulster, Anglia and South West.
 Action for Change recruitment has already happened in the Midlands, North West England, North East England, London and the South East (LaSER) and Scotland.
-If you're elsewhere, we can let you know when Action for Change is coming to you.

 What you'll do